 NoSql Databases – Document StoresChaitrali Kulkarni

-In the introductory article on NoSql databases, we discussed that the relational models are not suitable for domain driven datamodelling or aggregate oriented data modelling.
+In the introductory article on NoSql databases, we discussed that the relational models are not suitable for domain-driven data modeling or aggregate-oriented data modeling.

 A document database is, at its core, a key/value store with one major exception.
-Instead of just storing any blob in it, a document db requires that the data will be store in a format that the database can understand.
+Instead of just storing any blob in it, a document DB requires that the data will be stored in a format that the database can understand.
 The format can be XML, JSON, Binary JSON (MongoDB), or just about anything, as long as the database can understand it.
 So a document database would store the employee information as one document, along with the metadata, enabling the search based on the fields of the entity.
-Thus the document stores are suitable for loosly structured or semistructured data.
+Thus the document stores are suitable for loosely structured or semistructured data.

-Document stores do not impose rigid schema on the data that needs to be stored.
-There are key and values within a document, which the db has understanding of.
+Document stores do not impose a rigid schema on the data that needs to be stored.
+There are keys and values within a document, which the DB has an understanding of.

 Unlike relational databases, document stores are not strongly typed.
 Document databases get their type information from the data itself, normally store all related information together, and allow every instance of data to be different from any other.
-This makes them more flexible in dealing with change and optional values, maps more easily into program objects, and often reduces database size.
+This makes them more flexible in dealing with change and optional values map more easily into program objects and often reduce database size.

 Thus document databases are schema-agnostic but they can enforce a schema when needed because they are also structure-aware.
 This approach—having schema when you need it—is a huge change from the relational world where it might take months of work to manage changes to schema design.

 The document databases are typically organized in form of a collection of documents, where one domain entity forms one document. e.g. In the employee database, an employee record is one document.
 It can be arranged as follows :